BitcoinDesign/Guide/guide/getting-started/software.md

 The unique history and architecture of Bitcoin has resulted in several categories of software, with each one serving a distinct purpose.
 Provided below is an overview of standard and specialized application categories.

-## Command-line interfaces (CLI)

-Primarily used by developers, CLIs offer feature-rich ways to interact with nodes and other Bitcoin software.
-They can be thought of as general-purpose toolboxes, so they require certain technical knowledge and are not optimized for specific use cases.
-New features are often first included in a CLI and then later added to graphical user interfaces (GUI).

-{% include image.html
-   image = "/assets/images/guide/getting-started/software/cli-example.jpg"
-   retina = "/assets/images/guide/getting-started/software/cli-example@2x.jpg"
-   alt-text = "Illustrative interface of a command-line interaction" caption = 'Command line interfaces are text-only.
-Texture by [Joel Filipe](https://unsplash.com/@joelfilip){:target="_blank" rel="nofollow"} on [Unsplash](https://unsplash.com){:target="_blank" rel="nofollow"}.' width = 800
-   height = 350
-%}

-## Explorers

-If the blockchain is a public database, explorers are simply windows into that database.

-For Bitcoin, block explorers let users view transaction data, latest blocks, block height, and so on.
-They also provide insight into bigger picture activity on the Bitcoin network, such as daily transaction numbers.
-For example, there are typically fewer transactions on weekends, which results in lower fees, which are ideal for low-priority transactions.

-As transactions in Lightning payment channels are not recorded on the blockchain, there are also Lightning network explorers.
-These let you see public information about the nodes and the network, such as channel count, capacity and status.
-Only participant nodes can look up specific transaction information in a channel.

-{% include image.html
-   image = "/assets/images/guide/getting-started/software/explorer-example.jpg"
-   retina = "/assets/images/guide/getting-started/software/explorer-example@2x.jpg"
-   alt-text = "Illustrative interface for block explorer software" caption = 'Explorers offer insight into activiy on the Bitcoin and Lightning networks.
-Texture by [Mike van den Bos](https://unsplash.com/@mike_van_den_bos){:target="_blank" rel="nofollow"} on [Unsplash](https://unsplash.com){:target="_blank" rel="nofollow"}.' width = 800 height = 388
-%}

 ## Wallets

 <div class="center" markdown="1">